himmAllRight/himmAllRight-source/content/post/shell-stuff-find-grep-sub.md

 <!--more-->

-### There are many ways

-First, lets clarify something.
-I know there are *MANY* ways to accomplish this.
+*DISCLAIMER:* I know there are *MANY* ways to accomplish this.
 The method described in this post is to share **one** solution I use, that might help someone that currently knows **zero**.

 ### The commands

+First, lets quickly meet the commands we will be using:

-### `find`
+### Find

 `find` is a classic UNIX command, that searches for files in a directory hierarchy.
-By default, it writes out the absolute file path for each file it finds.
+By default, it writes out the file path for each file/directory that it finds.

 #### Example